Boost Employee Engagement: Mastering Work-Life Balance

 7. Review Workload Often

-You should review the work distribution among employees to make sure that each individual is having a manageable workload.
+You should review the work distribution among employees to make sure that each individual has a manageable workload.
 Is it important that you understand the processes involved in assigning tasks to each employee?
-What may look like an easy and small task to management could actually take a whole day for an individual to finish.
+What may look like an easy and small task to management could take a whole day for an individual to finish.

 Maintaining open communication is the key to identifying individuals who are experiencing extreme workloads on their heads.
 It also helps in finding employees who are capable of handling more work.